typesanitizer/b2piet/docs/README.md

 If it still doesn't work,
 try using larger stack sizes manually up to the limit of 30000.
-If it still doesn't work, or runs way longer than is expected (this is likely to happen when the stack size is very large), please submit a [bug report](#bug-reports) on the issue tracker.
+If it still doesn't work, or runs way longer than is expected (this is likely to happen when the stack size is very large, and especially when the codel size in pixels is larger than 1), please submit a [bug report](#bug-reports) on the issue tracker.

 #### `b2piet`'s output doesn't seem to follow the painting style specified.